- Chart

 Ideal Investor Profile

-The ideal investor for SCIF is one seeking to diversify their portfolio with exposure to small-cap companies in developed international markets, who understands the associated risks and has a long-term investment horizon.
+The ideal investor for GWX is one seeking to diversify their portfolio with international small-cap exposure, believing in the growth potential of smaller companies in developed economies outside the U.S. They should have a moderate to high-risk tolerance and a long-term investment horizon.

 Market Risk